Note-sv/Protocol/NOTE-Protocol-V2-English.md

 - Plaintext HASH:
   - If it is encrypted information, then it is the SHA256 value of the plaintext.
   - If it is public data, then it is 0x00.
 - Data: Plaintext or ciphertext.
 Data can be either encrypted or public.
-Original data should be encoded using the msgpack protocol with sorted keys (sortKeys=true).
+Original data should be encoded using the [Msgpack](https://msgpack.org/) protocol with sorted keys (sortKeys=true).
 - Signature: A signature made using the holder's account private key on the plaintext HASH.
 This signature can be verified using the holder's account public key.
 The signature algorithm uses the Bitcoin Message standard.
 If a public key signature for the transaction can be provided, this field is 0x00; otherwise, a signature is required.
 - Additional Information: Describes the data representation form
   - A 1-byte integer 0x00, indicating the data is encrypted using the holder's account public key.